-Cedarberg Africa has been arranging self drive holiday trips in South Africa since we began which is over 20 years ago.
-(I feel old).
+Cedarberg Africa has been arranging self drive holiday trips in South Africa since we began which is over 25 years ago.
+(Gosh I feel very old).
 So we are KEEN when it comes to self drive in South Africa and Namibia.
 But you can get too much of a good thing!
 Here are five tips about what to avoid on a self drive safari…

 1) Too much driving